Tom MacDonald (rapper): Professional wrestling

 During his teenage years, MacDonald worked as a professional wrestler on the Canadian independent circuit, most prominently for the Edmonton-based promotion Monster Pro Wrestling (MPW).
 He made his debut in February 2003, in a dark triple threat match, which went to a no contest.
 Throughout the year, he would begin feuding with Bobby Sharp, after another dark match also went to a no contest.
 The feud concluded in December, when MacDonald defeated Sharp in a triple threat match, which included Brady Roberts.

-By 2005, MacDonald was a member of the Custom Made Renegades stable, led by Sharp.
+By 2005, MacDonald was a member of the Custom-Made Renegades stable, led by Sharp.
 In a tournament for the newly created MPW Tag Team Championship, MacDonald and Sharp defeated Kris Knight and Shane O'Ryan, but lost to eventual winners the Dead Ringers in the semi-final.
-MacDonald and Ozz defeated the New Stallions in a #1 contendership match for the tag team championship, but he and O'Ryan fell short to the Dead Ringers.
+MacDonald and Ozz defeated the New Stallions in a #1 contender ship match for the tag team championship, but he and O'Ryan fell short to the Dead Ringers.
 Later that year, MacDonald unsuccessfully challenged Sharp for the MPW Junior Heavyweight Championship; the first match went to a no contest, and the second match saw him win by disqualification, but not the title, as it does not change hands in the event of a disqualification.
 In a hardcore match with Sharp, MacDonald brought a 9 iron golf club which almost tore off his right earlobe by ricocheting off a turnbuckle.

 After sustaining a number of injuries, and with his appearances in professional wrestling dwindling, MacDonald began to focus more on his music career.
 His final match was at an Extreme Canadian Championship Wrestling (ECCW) show in November 2009, where he was defeated by the Divine Prophet.

-Music
+Music career

-MacDonald started rapping at age 18, but only rose to fame after releasing the single "Dear Rappers" in February 2018.
-His song "Straight White Male", which was written about MacDonald's belief that straight white men are being demonized, was criticized on social media for its subject matter.
-In September 2019, MacDonald released the single "Cloned Rappers", in which he rapped that the Illuminati are cloning rappers and disposing of the originals.
-In late 2019, MacDonald was scheduled to be a supporting act for Falling in Reverse's Episode IV Tour before it was cancelled.
-In 2020, he released 20 singles, including "White Trash", "Sellout", "Best Rapper Ever", "Cancer", and "Angels".
-In March 2020, MacDonald released the single "Coronavirus", which was written about the COVID-19 pandemic.
+2008–2010: Career beginnings

+Towards the end of his professional wrestling career, MacDonald began releasing music.
+In 2008, MacDonald released the Mixtape Killville, under the name "T Max".
+It is the only body of work he has released under that name.
+In 2009, he started releasing music under the name "T Mac".
+In January of that year, he released the mixtape Young and Crazy.
+On October 27 he released the mixtape Creature from the Rap Lagoon, 10 days before his final wrestling match.
+In 2010, he released a collaborative EP with Aidan Synn Pringle called A Glorious Future.

+2011–2012: First releases as Tom MacDonald

+In 2011, under the name Tom MacDonald, he released a collaborative mixtape with O.V.
+Charbonneau titled Feet Up.
+On December 15, 2012, he released the mixtape Infidelity in the Throne Room, under the same name.
+That same day he also released his debut album All Growed Up, under the name Mr. MacDonald.
+Since then, all his music has been released under the name Tom MacDonald.